-Amounts reported for governmental activities in the Statement of Activities are different because: - Net Change in Fund Balances - Governmental Funds \$ (50,004) Governmental funds report the repayment of principal on long-term debt as expenditures.
-However, these repayments are not reported as expenses in the Statement of Activities, but rather a reduction of debt in the Statement of Net Position.
-This amount is the difference in the treatment of these repayments.
-225,000 Governmental funds do not record the amount of interest and fees on long-term debt that has accrued since the end of the year.
+Amounts reported for governmental activities in the Statement of Activities are different because: Net Change in Fund Balances - Governmental Funds \$ 23,648 Governmental funds report the loss from bond refunding as an expenditure.
+However, this is not reported as an expense in the Statement of Activities, but rather is deferred to be amortized over future periods.
+This amount is the original loss minus the amortization that has been accumulated (\$66,465 - \$4,154).
+62,311 Governmental funds do not record the amount of interest and fees on long-term debt that has accrued since the end of the year.
 However, these liabilities are reported in the Statement of Net Position and the related expense is reported in the Statement of Activities.
 This is the amount by which accrued interest and fees increased over the prior year.
-(147,032) Change in Net Position of Governmental Activities \$ 27,964
+(141,327) Change in Net Position of Governmental Activities \$ (55,368)